 Maximian was never Caesar, only Augustus, so coins with "MAXIMIANVS" and the title Caesar belong to Galerius.
 Also, coins with "GAL VAL MAXIMIANVS" belong to Galerius.
 (Be careful, coins with "GAL VAL MAXIMINVS" belong to Maximin II.)
 However, when Galerius became Augustus in 305 he sometimes used "IMP MAXIMIANVS PF AVG," a legend also associated with Maximian.

-After I posted first this page I received this image, courtesy of Mihail Arandarenko, who recognized its interest.
+After I first posted this page I received an image of this coin, courtesy of Mihail Arandarenko, who recognized its interest.

 Probably a Maximinus II as Caesar with an engraver's error.